 Could app-based banking alternatives provide the solution?
 They certainly help by making the process simpler and easier.
 If customers didn’t have to take themselves to a store or pick up the phone, and could simply open an account within a few clicks on their phone, more people might just do it.
 Monzo joined the Current Account Switching Service this year, making it one to watch.

-Used by some of the world’s largest banks and merchants, its algorithms trawl through customer and financial data to pick up ‘warning signs’ that a transaction might not be what it seems.
+Feedzai is used by some of the world’s largest banks and merchants.
+Its algorithms trawl through customer and financial data to pick up “warning signs” that a transaction might not be what it seems.
 Perhaps the purchase was made with a stolen card, or it has the tell-tale signs of money-laundering?
 It means that decisions can be made more quickly and uniformly.

 3. SafetyNet Credit

 Founded by financial data specialist Account Technologies, SafetyNet Credit works directly with customers to provide them with credit just when they need it.
-Monitoring customers’ accounts in real-time, their technology is able to spot when a customer may be about to go over into an expensive overdraft.
+It monitors customers’ accounts in real-time.
+Their technology is able to spot when a customer may be about to go over into an expensive overdraft.
 Instead, it provides them with an on-demand line of credit at a much cheaper rate – all without the customer needing to do a thing.
-It acts like a cheap virtual overdraft.
+It acts as a cheap virtual overdraft.

-The cost of credit has been an issue that politicians have been grappling with for decades, with UK banks raking in £1.2 billion in fees from unauthorised overdrafts every year according to the latest data.
-Services like SafetyNet Credit offer customers an easy way to move away from costly credit and find more responsible alternatives – while making sure that funds remain available and accessible to them.
+The cost of credit has been an issue that politicians have been grappling with for decades.
+UK banks rake in £1.2 billion in fees from unauthorized overdrafts every year according to the latest data.
+Services like SafetyNet Credit offer customers an easy way to move away from costly credit.
+It helps them find more responsible alternatives while making sure that funds remain available and accessible to them.

 The service seems to have been a hit, and found a real need amongst customers.
 According to Trustpilot, customers have given it an outstanding five out of five stars.
 It is also one of the first credit businesses to have been approved to use the Government’s new Open Banking architecture.
 It’s certainly one that politicians will be watching and hoping catches on.

 Is there a fintech company that politicians should be watching in this space?
 Founded in 2013, Revolut allows customers to quickly and easily transfer cash from one currency to another without incurring any fees at all.
-And because it can be done instantly on their smartphone at a click of a button, it means customers can pick the right time to transfer extra money, even if they are already abroad.
+It can be done instantly on their smartphone at a click of a button.
+That means customers can pick the right time to transfer extra money, even if they are already abroad.

 The service has been a winner with customers, attracting the support of investors such as DST Global and angels like Ian Hannam.
-Touting its ability to save customers 8% by using the real exchange rate, money can be transferred to accounts in more than 140 countries.
+It touts its ability to save customers 8% by using the real exchange rate.
+Money can also be transferred to accounts in more than 140 countries.

 Fintech is disrupting the banking sector.
 Politicians are not known for being particularly tech-savvy, but keeping up to date with the latest technology will almost certainly pay dividends for them.
 New technology is solving old problems in new ways.
 Our politicians need to pay attention.